 2. Gating and automation

 Though technically not a noise removal tool, noise gates can come in handy for reducing unwanted sound when there’s no signal.
-A noise gate works a lot like a compressor or limiter.
+A noise gate works a lot like a audio limiter or compressor.
 Basically, you set the threshold so that no sound below that level can enter.
 This way you can prevent a subtle hiss from making its way into your recording.
 Parameters like attack, release, and hold can be adjusted.
 Some modern noise gate plugins feature a lookahead option, which turns the gate on just before transients.

 Automation offers another option.
 Using mix automation to reduce noise shouldn’t be your first option unless you’re dealing with a very short sample.
 For instance, if you’re editing a voiceover line or two, using automation to silence the passages between sentences can make a big difference.
 Or maybe one signal is hotter than another, resulting in increased amplitude and noticeable hiss.
 You can use automation to bring these sections down as well.
 It won’t eliminate the hiss, but it provides a good start.